-The cost of storing and analysing dark data
+The cost of storing and analyzing dark data

-Storing and analysing dark data can be a costly endeavour.
-As organisations accumulate vast amounts of data, they must allocate resources for storage infrastructure, data processing, and analytics.
+Storing and analyzing dark data can be a costly endeavor.
+As organizations accumulate vast amounts of data, they must allocate resources for storage infrastructure, data processing, and analytics.

 Moreover, the sheer scale and complexity of dark data can require advanced analytics techniques and algorithms, further adding to the costs.
 However, the potential returns on investment from harnessing dark data often outweigh these expenses.